 Falling into the latter camp, we always travel with and recommend rehydration salts.
 Dehydration is no joke, and drinking plenty of water is really important.
 However, as you sweat you can lose salt, and rehydration salts can help replace what you lose.

-It’s also important to remember that you may be in some pretty remote places and it is good to be prepared to be able to tend to minor health issues such as cuts, scrapes, blisters, bug bites, headache, common stomach complaints, etc.
+It’s also important to remember that you may be in some pretty remote places, so it is good to be prepared to tend to minor health issues such as cuts, scrapes, blisters, bug bites, headaches, common stomach complaints, and so on.

-Here’s a quick list of things to think about packing in your toiletry / medicine kit for safari:
+Here’s a quick list of things to think about packing in your toiletry and medicine kit for safari:

 - High SPF (30+) sun cream or sunscreen